IziPeezeLemonSqueeze/Chrome-WatchingObject-Extension/README.md

 No data is sent to other parties and no data is persisted outside of Salesforce servers after the user leaves the Salesforce pages.

 The Watching Object! communicates via the official Salesforce webservice APIs on behalf of the currently logged in user.
-This means the WatchingObject will be capable of accessing nothing but the data and features the user has been granted access to in Salesforce.
+This means the Watching Object! will be capable of accessing nothing but the data and features the user has been granted access to in Salesforce.

 All Salesforce API calls from the Watching Object! re-uses the access token/session used by the browser to access Salesforce.
 To acquire this access token the Salesforce Inspector requires permission to read browser cookie information for Salesforce domains.